JunYuHuang/INFO4290-Project/README.md

 Guess My Sketch is the course project for the class INFO 4290: Integration Project II.

-This is an online, multiplayer web application made with React, Node, and Socket.IO.
+This is an online, multiplayer web application made with React, Node, and Colyseus.

 SVGs graphics from the [Ionicons icon library](https://ionicons.com/) were used.